- Education and Science»

 Blood Coagulation Pathway (Stepwise with Pictures)

-It is very common experience to find the blood ooze out from a cut after an injury.
+It is very common experience to cut a finger and find some blood coming out.

 Naturally the question arises how does it stop?